 Music reviews should never be the end-all-be-all of opinions but rather a discussion of personal takes.
 It might be easy for critics to berate artists for terrible albums, but it’s just as lazy to only cover releases they gush over.
 There’s an old story about David Lee Roth framing a bad review of an early Van Halen show.
 He claimed the good reviews were validating, but that one bad one reminded him to push himself for better.
 The writer said something that gave him determination.
 It was a discussion of one expressing his feelings and the other doing something positive with it.

 That’s the very definition of discussion.
 Without it, artists would never grow.
 Taking this outside music, people would never grow.
-It’s impossible for learn anything if you’re lazy or arrogant.
+It’s impossible to learn anything if you’re lazy or arrogant.
 Within the past few months, I find myself not wanting to write anything overly negative.
 Not in fear or upsetting anyone, because I feel like I’m not contributing anything positive by being negative.
 However, that’s a very hypocritical way of thinking.
 If an artist requires no press, fandom prohibits negativity and a writer refuses to write nothing but gleaming puff pieces, journalism is dead.